Skip to content

 Using Reference Figures

-2. Mention them specifically in your instructions
+2. Mention them explicitly in your instructions.

-3. Ask the agent to adopt similar styles or approaches
+3. Ask the agent to adopt similar styles or approaches.

 Example instruction: